ikbendewilliam/plus_plugins/packages/connectivity_plus/README.md

 [![pub package](https://img.shields.io/pub/v/connectivity_plus.svg)](https://pub.dev/packages/connectivity_plus)

 This plugin allows Flutter apps to discover network connectivity and configure themselves accordingly.
 It can distinguish between cellular vs WiFi connection.
+It also allows to detect proxy settings in Android and iOS

 > Note that on Android, this does not guarantee connection to Internet.
 For instance, the app might have wifi access but it might be a VPN or a hotel WiFi with no access.